dayedepps/SMRT-Link/multiplexHGAP/README.md

 Running multiplexed samples for assembly directly in the SMRT-Link GUI is not currently supported as an automated process.
 The tools to do so are readily available both in the GUI and on the command line.
 These instructions will work with **SMRT Analysis v4.0** and later versions.

 ## Target Audience
-This wiki is intended for users who have multiplexed datasets to be passed through SMRT-Link protocols on a per-barcode basis.
-The most common example is multiplexed assembly of small (microbial) genomes using the HGAP 4 protocol.
-Other downstream protocols, e.g. resequencing per barcode, can also be run using the instructions here.
+This wiki is intended for users who have multiplexed datasets to be passed through SMRT-Link applications on a per-barcode basis.
+The most common example is multiplexed assembly of small (microbial) genomes using the HGAP 4 application.
+Other downstream applications, e.g. resequencing per barcode, can also be run using the instructions here.

-Note that LAA2 and CCS2 protocols handle barcoding within the workflow of a single job and users **do not** need this method for those analyses.
+Note that LAA2 and CCS2 applications handle barcoding within the workflow of a single job and users **do not** need this method for those analyses.

 ## Overview
-This tutorial describes two methods for running SMRT-Link protocols on a per-barcode basis.
+This tutorial describes two methods for running SMRT-Link applications on a per-barcode basis.
 * Manual Setup (GUI)
 * Automated Submission (Command Line)

 ### Barcoded SubreadSet
-Both methods require running the standard Barcoding protocol prior to the steps listed here.
-The output barcoded subreadset from the Barcoding protocol is the input for this tutorial.
+Both methods require running the standard Barcoding application prior to the steps listed here.
+The output barcoded subreadset from the Barcoding application is the input for this tutorial.

 ### Collating Results
-A final option to collate reports from multiple SMRT-Link jobs (using the same protocol) is provided at the end for command-line users.
+A final option to collate reports from multiple SMRT-Link jobs (using the same application) is provided at the end for command-line users.

 ## Manual HGAP per Barcode Using GUI
 Step 1: Select barcoded data.
 From the SMRT-Link home page,